castroarun/buildfolio/strength_profile_tracker/docs/linkedin-article-draft.md

 **The critical rule:** No coding without an approved design.
 No coding without a test plan.

 Human approval gates at Steps 2, 3, and 8 ensure AI proposals get validated before investment.
+As Barry Boehm's research showed: fixing a defect in requirements costs 1x, in design 5x, in coding 10x, in testing 20x, and in production 100x.
+The gates catch deviations at the lowest-cost phase.

 ---